eli-me/fancy-webgl-sparkles/README.md

 ## What is Fancy WebGl Sparkles?

-It's a performance first frontend Javascript library powered by **pixi.js** that allows you to add dynamic glowing sparkles, stars and bokeh to your DOM elements.
+It's a performance first frontend Javascript library powered by **pixi-import.ts** that allows you to add dynamic glowing sparkles, stars and bokeh to your DOM elements.

 ## Features
 - WebGL rendering